Retatrutide FDA Approval Status 2026

 What Is Retatrutide?

-How Retatrutide Differs from Other Weight Loss Medications
+How Retatrutide Differs from Approved Obesity Medications

-In the Phase 2 trial published in the New England Journal of Medicine in 2023, the 12 mg dose produced 24.2% mean body weight loss at 48 weeks — at the time, the highest weight loss ever reported for any anti-obesity drug.
-The Phase 3 TRIUMPH-4 result (28.7% at 68 weeks) extended that lead further, establishing retatrutide as the most effective investigational medicine for treating obesity in terms of weight reduction.
-For the Phase 3 titration schedule, see our retatrutide dosage guide.
-For exact mg-to-click lookup, use the retatrutide clicks guide.
+In the Phase 2 trial published in the New England Journal of Medicine in 2023, the 12 mg arm produced 24.2% mean body-weight reduction at 48 weeks.
+The Phase 3 readouts extended that signal: TRIUMPH-4 reported 28.7% in obesity plus knee osteoarthritis (Dec 2025), and the pivotal TRIUMPH-1 trial reported 28.3% mean body-weight reduction at 80 weeks on 12 mg (up to 30.3% at 104 weeks in the BMI ≥35 extension) on May 21, 2026.
+For trial-schedule context, see our retatrutide dosage guide.
+For laboratory-format lookup, use the retatrutide clicks guide.
 For ongoing study coverage, use the TRIUMPH trial tracker and the 2026 approval tracker.

 Further reading